maxbalk/matchmaking_bot/readme.md

 # Development documentation

 ## TODO (this documentation):
-1. define core entities **league, match, roles, participant, admin, team, announcement message** in technical specifications
-2. start moving everything after introduction to wiki pages
+1. start moving everything after introduction to wiki pages
-3. document persistence method SQLite
-4. document new "league" entity which is more or less just a server using this bot.
-5. document entity relations: leagues know of their matches, participants, and roles. matches also know of their participants (in app, not in storage).
+2. document entity relations: leagues know of their matches, participants, and roles. matches also know of their participants (in app, not in storage).
-6. figure out a nice way to do the math notation in the wiki pages
+3. figure out a nice way to do the math notation in the wiki pages
-7. stop using todo lists and use github's built in kanban board
+4. stop using todo lists and use github's built in kanban board

 ## TODO (Application):
 1. start adding docstrings to methods so we can eventually use jsdoc to generate the technical specifications
 2. decide on a testing framework to use
+3. Bot permissions.
+Only listen to privileged roles.
+4. !**kick** league member (set inactive)
+5. !**ban** league member (prevent discord user id from entering league)
+6. Set role min-max. can be one command. see **match_params** table in schema sketch
+7. !**help** to list bot commands
+8. !**matchmake**. set teams for the league's next event. will populate **matched player** table
+   1. will show teams on matchmake by default
+9. !**show-teams** show team allocations from !matchmake
+10. Allow event announcements to listen for reactions once the bot has restarted
+    1. "Listening for reactions on old messages" discord.js guide
+11.